3bdo7amouda/HiveBox/README.md

 ## 📋 Project Overview

 HiveBox is designed around helping beekeepers track environmental data that affects their hives.
 The system fetches data from openSenseMap sensors and provides a RESTful API for monitoring temperature, humidity, and other environmental factors.

+> *"Almost everyone loves honey, and we at DevOps Hive love it too and appreciate bees' role for the planet!
+Because bees are essential to people and the planet."* - DevOps Roadmap

 **Key Learning Areas:**
 - Software Production & Agile Planning